lewisjones37/MSP2_to-do-list/README.md

 ### Description

 Emilys 2dos is a page that allows users to create and manage a list of tasks and projects.
-The main goal of this project is to provide users with an easy way to keep track of their tasks and projects, with the added functionalies of marking as done and deleting tasks when completed.
+The main goal of this project is to provide users with an easy way to keep track of their tasks and projects, with the added functionalities of marking as done and deleting tasks when completed.
 And peice of mind the items will remain after the browser is refreshed.

 ### Target Audience